simonmichael/hledger_site/src/ledger.md

-Here is a detailed list of Ledger's file format features, from the [Ledger manual](https://www.ledger-cli.org/3.0/doc/ledger3.html) as of 2022-12, and their status in hledger 1.28, hledger dev, and the current dev goal: Yes / Ignored / No.
+Here is a detailed list of Ledger's file format features, from the [Ledger manual](https://www.ledger-cli.org/3.0/doc/ledger3.html) as of 2022-12, and their status in hledger 1.28, hledger dev, and intended (Yes / Ignored / No).

 | Supported in hledger ?                                                                                                                                | 1.28     | dev | Notes                                                                            | Goal |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-----|:---------------------------------------------------------------------------------|------|